-On the 27 October Gainsborough’s House closed to transform itself as a national centre for art.
+On the 27 October 2019 Gainsborough’s House closed to transform itself as a national centre for art.

 A National Centre for Gainsborough

 This ambitious project aims to fascinate and inspire audiences to enjoy the art, life and passions of one of Britain’s foremost artists, in the special setting of his childhood home.
 It seeks to upgrade and expand the Grade I listed Georgian townhouse, to ensure the museum is financially sustainable and no longer at risk.
 The project will refurbish and redisplay the historic buildings while constructing a new three-storey wing that will create the largest gallery in Suffolk.
 Visitors will be able to see Gainsborough’s masterpieces, exhibitions of international appeal, contemporary art created in East Anglia and a landscape studio with panoramic views over Sudbury.
-A new café overlooking the beautiful 18th century garden will enhance the visitor experience, along with improved facilities, more spaces for learning, talks and concerts.
+The new Watering Place café overlooking the beautiful 18th century garden will enhance the visitor experience, along with improved facilities, more spaces for learning, talks and concerts.
 Nowhere else in the world can such a wide collection of Gainsborough’s art and those he inspired be seen in a single setting.
 The project will maximise this great asset, transforming the museum’s ability to develop a secure future by drawing twice as many visitors, encouraging a three-fold increase in dwell time and generating more income.

-• Building began in Autumn 2019
+• Building began in Autumn 2019.

-• We closed Gainsborough’s House to visitors on 27 October
+• We closed Gainsborough’s House to visitors on 27 October 2019.

 • We opened our Information Centre on the project at No.47 Gainsborough Street (next to Gainsborough’s House) on 2 March 2020 and had to close it shortly afterwards due to the national lockdown, a result of the coronavirus pandemic.